Gaurav-Van/CNN-from-scratch/README.md

 <hr>

 ## Best Resource for Revision of ANN and CNN
-One of the best playlist for revision of concepts of ANN and CNN <br><br> https://youtube.com/playlist?list=PLQ4osgQ7WN6PGnvt6tzLAVAEMsL3LBqpm&feature=shared
+One of the best playlist for revision of concepts of ANN and CNN. <br><br> https://youtube.com/playlist?list=PLQ4osgQ7WN6PGnvt6tzLAVAEMsL3LBqpm&feature=shared <br><br> The code is taken from this playlist to experiment with, learn, revise, and implement the concept on my own.